Learning Easily Updated General Purpose Text Representations with Adaptable Task-Specific Prefixes: Limitations

 \section{Limitations}

 In this work, our goal is to prove the concept that prefix-tuning training is better than multi-tasking training in terms of transferring knowledge and updating fixed text representations.
 We try to include as many tasks as possible in our experiments.
 However, we understand that there might be some differences between our experimental settings and real-world cases.
 For example, the current experiments are limited to text-understanding tasks.
 Some other types of tasks, such as structure predictions and syntax-related tasks, are not considered in the current version.
 Also, in the real-world case, the number of source tasks and target tasks can be larger.
-Increasing the number of tasks may affect the results and is considered as our future study.
+In this work, we provide a proof of concept and demonstrate the potential benefits of the prefix-based training method.
+Increasing the number of tasks is therefore considered as our future study.